 On the day of your surgery:

-The average hospital stay for this procedure is 2 days or less.
-Some people may not even have to stay overnight in the hospital.
+Many people are able to go home from the hospital in 2 days or less.
+Some people may not even have to stay overnight.
 You should be able to walk around within 6 - 8 hours after the procedure.

 Angioplasty improves artery blood flow for most people.
-However, results will depend on where your blockage was, the size of your blood vessel, and how much of a blockage you may have in your other arteries.
+Results will vary depending on where your blockage was, the size of your blood vessel, and how much blockage there is in other arteries.

 Creager MA and Libby P. Peripheral arterial disease.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
-Libby: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Saunders; 2007:chap 57.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+Braunwald's Heart Disease: A Textbook of Cariovaslcular Medicine.
+9th ed.
+Philadelphia Pa: Saunders Elsevier; 2011:chap 61.

-Eisenhauer AC, White CJ.
+Eisenhauer AC, White CJ, Biatt DL.
 Endovascular treatment of noncoronary obstructive vascular disease.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+In: Bonow RO, Mann DL, Zipes DP, LibbyP, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 59.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 63.